Understanding Nerve Pain

 If your arms or legs feel tingly or numb, you may be one of 30 million Americans who have neuropathy.
 If you suffer from chronic pain, strange sensations, or limb weakness, pain expert Dan DuBose, MD, and his team can evaluate you for neuropathy and customize a treatment plan at D3 Pain Management in Willow Park, Texas.
-Reduce your pain and limit nerve damage by calling the friendly office staff or using the online booking tool.

 What is neuropathy?